Simbamon/Kafka_Day0/README.md

     - Connector subscribe to Postgres Replication logs
     - Stream database changes to a Kafka Topic

+## Debezium connector user permissions
+- User must have Replication privileges in the database to add the table to a publication
+- User must have CREATE privileges on the database to add publications
+- User must have SELECT privileges on the tables to copy the initial table data
+- A publication is essentially a group of tables whose data changes are intended to be replicated through logical replication

 ## Process
 Postgres wal_level configuration
 wal_level determines how much information is written to the wal